Table of Contents

 How to Push Start a Manual Transmission

 When you get a push, warn your helpers that the car may jerk a bit when you pop the clutch.
-If someone offers to use their car to push you, be sure you can do so without denting or scratching either car.

-Get into Gear
+Get Into Gear

 Depress the clutch pedal, and put the car into second gear.

-Turn the Key Part Way
+Turn the Key Partway

-Turn the key one step to turn on the car, but not far enough to start the engine.
+Turn the key one step to turn the car on but not far enough to start the engine.

 Get the Car Moving